 Insulins with different durations of action are used to treat diabetes:

-Normal insulin and glucose levels and administered insulin levels are compared in the graphs below.
 Patients must control their own sharp setting of insulin administration.
 Short-acting insulin needs to be injected 2-3 times a day just prior to a meal.
 In addition, 1-2 injections a day with long-acting insulin are necessary.

 Extra info: Type 1 diabetes mellitus is characterized by the complete absence of insulin.
 Therefore, these patients can only be treated with insulin.
 Patients with type 2 diabetes mellitus should begin with dietary control and oral glucose lowering drugs.